Criollos de Caguas (basketball): History

 The Criollos decided not to play during the 2005 BSN season, partly because of economical reasons, but the team returned for the 2006 season and won the tournament for the first time in their history after beating the Cangrejeros de Santurce in the finals.

 The Criollos entered the league's "Super 6" semifinals.
 They remained with possibilities of earning advancing until the final stages of the phase, gathering 20 points.
-On June 10, 2008, one of the team's games against the Arecibo Captains was cancelled when the league suspected that one of the Captains' players was playing against the league's rules.
+On June 10, 2008, one of the team's games against the Capitanes de Arecibo was cancelled when the league suspected that one of the Capitanes players was playing against the league's rules.

+The team reached the BSN finals during the 2024 season, where they faced the Osos de Manatí.
+Nearly all games were tightly contested, with the teams taking turns winning matches.
+In Game 2, with the Criollos down by three points, Travis Trice made a buzzer-beater, half-court shot to tie the game and send it to overtime.
+The Criollos eventually won the game, 109:104, with Trice making another key three-point shot during the overtime, to tie the series at one-win-apiece.
+As the Osos had a 3–2 series advantage following Game 5, and Game 6 went into overtime just like Game 2, the Criollos were on the brink of losing, but managed to win the game by one point.
+On August 30, 2024, the Criollos won Game 7 of the BSN Finals 96:81, the biggest margin victory in the series by either team, winning the series 4–3, and the championship.